MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/biddingscheme.md

 # BiddingScheme Data Object - Campaign Management
 Defines the base object of a bidding scheme for how you want to manage your bids.
 A bidding scheme is known as a *bid strategy type* in the Microsoft Advertising web application.

 Do not try to instantiate a *BiddingScheme*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [EnhancedCpcBiddingScheme](enhancedcpcbiddingscheme.md)
 - [InheritFromParentBiddingScheme](inheritfromparentbiddingscheme.md)
 - [ManualCpcBiddingScheme](manualcpcbiddingscheme.md)